stac-extensions/mlm/README.md

 #### Task Enum

-It is recommended to define `task` with one of the following values:
+It is recommended to define `task` with one of the following values for each Model Output Object:
 - `regression`
 - `classification`
 - `object detection`